AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 each on a separate RTP stream [I-D.ietf-avtext-rid] with Session Description Protocol (SDP) signaling as described in [I-D.ietf-mmusic-sdp-simulcast][I-D.ietf-mmusic-rid].
 Alternatively, simulcast encodings can be transported on a single RTP stream, in which case Restrictions Identifiers (RIDs) are not used.
-In either case, simulcast transport MUST be used to convey multiple encodings from the same source.
+In either case, simulcast transport MUST only be used to convey multiple encodings from the same source.

 ## 7. Payload Format Parameters